Braedon-Wooding-Uni/blog/content/blog/lambda_crabs_1.md

 A region `'a` outlives `'b` if `'b`'s span is covered by `'a`.
 For example:

 ```
-'a: I---------I
+'a: I----------------I
-'b: I----------------I
+'b: I---------I
 ```

-As you can see `'a: 'b` since the second span covers the first.
+As you can see `'b: 'a` since the second span covers the first.
 But what is the nature of the outlives relation?

 ## Regions: a poset